BenjaminListwon/responsomatic/README.md

 **[Super-hot demo link](https://benjaminlistwon.com/demo/responsomatic/)**

+I added some new features:

+* Simply type in a URL or filename to load; no more config
+* Last ten history items
+* Rotate the iDevices by clicking on the home button

 ## How does it work?

 Respons-O-Matic uses [devices.css](http://marvelapp.github.io/devices.css/) from the clever folks at [Marvel](https://marvelapp.com) to display your HTML within the context of a few different devices.
 Each device layout simply surrounds an iframe which loads the content you specify.